 How long will we keep your personal information?

 We will keep your personal information for as long as you are a customer of Paragon Banking Group.
 After you stop being a customer we may keep your data for up to 12 years for one of these reasons;

 - to respond to any questions or complaints

 - to show that we treated you fairly

 - to maintain records according to our regulatory and statutory obligations

 We will keep your data for longer than this if we cannot delete it for legal, regulatory or technical reasons.
-We will also keep it for research, fraud prevention, money laundering, capital, liquidity, risk and business forecasting purposes.
+We will also keep it for research, fraud prevention, money laundering, capital, liquidity, risk, statistical analysis and business forecasting purposes.
 When this happens, we will make sure that your privacy is protected and we will only use it for these purposes.

 You or a third party may send information to us as a prospective customer.
 If you do not have any products that are suitable for you, or you decide not to proceed with your application for any reason, we will store the personal information provided to us for no longer than two years.